Thomas Kramer: Biography

 Kramer is the son of Frankfurt stockbroker Willi Kramer.
 "By the age of 13 he was making waves with a rabidly right-wing student newspaper he founded."
 Subsequently, he attended the Salem Boarding School.
+Kramer claims to have made his first million marks trading stock options from a payphone while still a student at the boarding school.

 Then Kramer took a brokerage apprenticeship in London and became a licensed broker.
 He joined his father's firm, before moving on to Shearson Lehman Brothers.
 He founded his own company in 1986, TK Kapitalverwaltung GmbH.

 In the early 1990s, Kramer purchased for $45 million large portions of South Pointe, the southern tip of South Beach, a high-crime and poverty-stricken area.
 The deal allowed him to consolidate his holdings in a land swap.
 It also cleared zoning to allow the erection of the tallest buildings south of Manhattan.
 The whole area was turned into a premier residential area.

 In 2000, Verena von Mitschke-Collande and Claudia Miller-Otto, heirs to the Giesecke+Devrient business, won a $90 million settlement against Kramer in a Swiss court.
 The plaintiffs had financed Thomas Kramer's real estate purchases in Miami, but when they intended to collect their money in 1995, Thomas Kramer tried to overturn the request and lost.
 When the Otto daughters launched the collect request in Florida, which included his 1.84 acres of Miami properties, Thomas Kramer transferred the majority of his assets to the Isle of Man.

 In 2013, Kramer signed an agreement with Pakistani real estate tycoon Malik Riaz to build the first-ever Island City in Karachi, Pakistan, the Bundal & Buddo Islands, a deal worth US$20 billion.
 The deal fell through since Kramer failed to provide the necessary funds.

 Kramer was subjected to a record fine for an individual from the Federal Election Commission.
 He donated to political candidates as a foreign citizen.
 This is illegal under United States campaign finance laws.
 He claimed he had been unaware of the prohibition, pointing out that he is a prominent, public figure and known to be a German citizen.
 He turned himself in to the FEC and immediately requested the refund of all political donations.
 The imposed fine was agreed upon as part of a voluntary conciliation agreement with the FEC.
 Howard Glicken pleaded guilty to criminal charges arising from the circumstance.
 He admitted soliciting donations from Kramer when he knew that Kramer was not a U.S. citizen.

 In a hearing report made public in 2014, Thomas Kramer explained that he had lost all financial liability since that event.
 In August 2017, his house on Star Island was auctioned and sold for $40 million.

+Following the loss of his Miami properties, Kramer relocated to Dubai.
+According to reports from 2023, he operates a consultancy service named "Fast Lane Dubai," assisting foreign companies with incorporation and residency in the United Arab Emirates.
+He also acts as an intermediary for international investors and family offices.